 Mexicans at the time enjoyed some of the newly introduced animals such as pigs, and they were often used to make meals as a change from beef or chicken.
 However, goats weren’t anywhere near as popular.
 In fact, they bred too fast and destroyed crops, eating everything they could find.
 There was no such thing as fencing back then, so the animals roamed free and contributed to the famines.

 Because of the shortage of food, the natives started to cook with goat meat.
 Have you tried goat meat?
 It can be very gamey in flavor, especially when it comes from an older animal, which is why the first birrias were cooked in kilns or the earth to soften the flavor of the meat, and why spices were added.
+If you already have a passion for goat, you should also like lamb.
 The following recipe is for birria in the typical Sonora style.Print

 Keto Birria Recipe